nrllhud27-wq/chocolate-profitability-analysis/docs/TECHNICAL_DOCUMENTATION.md

 The company is a chocolate manufacturer and retailer processing over one million transactions across 200 SKUs spanning five product lines: Praline, White, Dark, Truffle, and Milk.
 It operates 100 stores across six countries, through four store formats: Retail, Mall, Airport, and Online.

 Cocoa is the primary raw material and is exposed to global commodity price volatility.
-Because cocoa content varies by product (roughly 50%–90%), price swings do not affect every SKU equally — higher-cocoa products carry more raw-material cost exposure.
+Because cocoa content varies by product (roughly 50%–90%), price swings do not affect every SKU equally (higher-cocoa products carry more raw-material cost exposure).
 If pricing has not been adjusted accordingly, certain product lines could be quietly eroding profitability.
-Profitability gaps can also arise at the store level (location, footfall, discounting) that are invisible in company-wide averages — which is why this project evaluates both product and store profitability together.
+Profitability gaps can also arise at the store level (location, footfall, discounting) that are invisible in company-wide averages, which is why this project evaluates both product and store profitability together.

 ## 2. Business Problem